Super Friends (1973 TV series): Cancellation

 This first run of Super Friends, consisting of sixteen one-hour episodes that were rerun several times, concluded on August 24, 1974.
-At this point, the series was cancelled and did not appear on the fall lineup for 1974.
+At this point, the series was cancelled and only aired in reruns during the Fall of 1974, and continued to air as re-runs until the Fall of 1977.

 Home media

 Warner Home Video (via Hanna-Barbera Productions, DC Entertainment and Warner Bros.
 Family Entertainment) released Super Friends! - Season One, Volume One on DVD in Region 1 on January 5, 2010.
-Volume One was a 2 disc set of the first eight episodes of the series at a retail price of $26.99. the Season One, Volume One set of the original 1973 series of Super Friends was presented in its original, uncut hour-long version, just as they originally aired on ABC.
-On July 20, 2010 they released Volume Two which was also a 2 disc set and contained the remaining eight episodes of the series.
+Volume One was a 2 disc set of the first eight episodes of the series at a retail price of $26.99.
+Season One, Volume One set of the original 1973 series of Super Friends was presented in its original, uncut hour-long version, just as they originally aired on ABC.
+The same year on July 20, they released Volume Two which was also a 2 disc set and contained the remaining eight episodes of the series.